Gruesome details about Shad Thyrion’s murder and dismemberment emerge during trial

 Schabusiness allegedly indicated the crime scene and told officers that they would “have fun trying to find all of the organs”.

-Schabusiness has had a plea of not guilty by reason of insanity entered by her former attorney.
+Schabusiness entered a plea of not guilty by reason of insanity entered by her former attorney.

 Last year, a physician appointed by the court found that she was able to stand trial.
 Her attorney said at that time that Schabusiness has been diagnosed as bipolar in the past and that she had been getting mental health treatment since she was in the seventh grade.